dongzgh/dongzgh.github.io/journal.md

 * [HEXAGONMI](#hexagonmi)
   * Discussed with Shaharoz about Regeneration strategy
-  * Discussed with Muhammad about how to show Direction Vecotr #
+  * Discussed with Muhammad about how to show Direction Vector #

 ## 2020-03-19

 * [HEXAGONMI](#hexagonmi)
   * Discussed with Shaharoz about Regeneration strategy
-  * Discussed with Mario and Muhammand about color overlay issue in dobule attach
+  * Discussed with Mario and Muhammand about color overlay issue in double attach
   * Fixed bugs
   * Investigated bugs

 ## 2020-03-20

 * [HEXAGONMI](#hexagonmi)
-  * Discussed with Shaharoz about Delection strategy
+  * Discussed with Shaharoz about Deletion strategy
   * Investigated color overlay issue
   * Investigated bugs and issues